openworkflow/openworkflow-release-parent/README.md

-camunda-release-parent
+openworkflow-release-parent
 ======================

-Pom which can be inherited for camunda releases defining some common release properties.
+Pom which can be inherited for OpenWorkflow releases defining some common release properties.
-It allows to deploy to two repositories simultaneously.
-One is a Nexus OSS server, the other one a Nexus Enterprise server.
-It will deploy the artifacts at the end of the build to keep the window of failure small when talking to external systems.

 Usage
 -----

-Inherit the camunda-release-parent pom inside your project like so
+Inherit the openworkflow-release-parent pom inside your project like so

     <parent>
-      <groupId>org.camunda</groupId>
-      <artifactId>camunda-release-parent</artifactId>
+      <groupId>co.openworkflow</groupId>
+      <artifactId>openworkflow-release-parent</artifactId>
       <version>${LATEST_VERSION}</version>
       <!-- do not remove empty tag - http://jira.codehaus.org/browse/MNG-4687 -->
      <relativePath />